|Professor of Military Science and Leadership

 Pay and Entitlements

 All scholarship cadets and cadets enrolled in the ROTC advanced course receive uniforms and equipment plus a monthly allowance during the academic year.
-While attending the ROTC summer studies, each cadet receives approximately $740 for advanced summer studies or $740 for basic summer studies, plus meals and clothing.
+While attending the ROTC summer studies each cadet receives approximately $740 for advanced summer studies, $740 for basic summer studies, plus meals and clothing are provided.

 Army ROTC Scholarship Program